 The state of Massachusetts requires all Massachusetts residents to have healthcare insurance.
-As defined in 114.6 CMR 3:00 Student Health Insurance Program (SHIP) Repealed 6-7-13 See 956 CMR 8: Every full-time and part-time student enrolled in a certificate, diploma, or degreegranting program of higher education must participate in his or her school's student health program OR in a health benefit plan with comparable coverage as defined in 114.6 CMR 3.05(2).
+Please see 956 CMR 8: Every full-time and part-time student enrolled in a certificate, diploma, or degree-granting program of higher education must participate in his or her school's student health program OR in a health benefit plan with comparable coverage.
 Therefore, all eligible Boston Architectural College students who are enrolled in an undergraduate certificate or undergraduate degree program will be billed the health insurance if they are enrolled in 6 or more academic credits.
-Students who are enrolled in a graduate certificate on graduate on-site degree program will be billed the insurance if they are enrolled in 4.5 or more academic credits.
+Students who are enrolled in a graduate certificate or graduate on-site degree program will be billed the insurance if they are enrolled in 4.5 or more academic credits.